profe-pep/single-page-app-vanilla-js/README.md

 There are no dependencies.

+The site is served as static site on [GitHub Pages](https://pages.github.com/).

 There is no build step.
 Just static assets - [index.html](/index.html) and the [static](/static/) directory.

-The site is served as static assets on GitHub Pages.
-Unfortunately on GH Pages you have to serve from the project root or `docs`, otherwise this app would have been added to a folder like `public` or `frontend`.
+Unfortunately, on GH Pages you have to serve from the project root or `docs`, otherwise this app would have been added to a folder like `public` or `frontend`.

 ## Usage